Sign In Hi

 Due diligence processes for slavery and human trafficking

-We understand that the following areas give rise to the highest modern slavery risks: purchasing of product, particularly own-brand products.
+We understand that the following areas give rise to the highest modern slavery risks: purchasing of products, particularly own-brand products.

 Supplier adherence to our values and ethics